orvi-tmp/learning-c-with-pebble/chapter4.md

 Here, precedence rules matter a great deal.
 The assignment happens first, producing a value that is then used in the evaluation of the `==` comparison.

+In fact, precedence rules can fool you.
+Consider this statement:

+    if (2 + 5 > 6 ?
+1 : 0 > 0) return true; else return false;

+It's hard to figure out which part gets evaluated first.
+Breaking this out into if statements helps and, as pointed out before, using parentheses helps.
+Here, the `2 + 5` part is evaluated before the comparisons.

 Using integers as booleans can be messy.
 For example,

     if ( x-4 || y+2 ) {...}